The boardroom blindspot: why leaders are the biggest risk

 • emotional intelligence foundations

 Emotional intelligence is not a “woke nice to have”.
 It is no longer optional.
-Boards that embed it into leadership frameworks outperform on all metrics.
+CEOs and HR that embed it into leadership frameworks outperform on all metrics.

 Sure, Boards have always cared about culture.
 But culture is an outcome not a cause.
 Leadership behaviour is the cause.
 Psychosocial risk is the consequence.
 Performance is the casualty when both are ignored.